 - Region-specific – weather, transportation, landscape

-- Customer interests – sports, local spots, the environment, value and motivations
+- Customer interests – sports, local spots, the environment, values and motivations

-To achieve this, consider designing around the inverted triangle strategy, grabbing a customers’ attention at the top, building anticipation in the headline and first few sentences and then taking them to the call-to-action.
+Pifher suggests utilities design around the inverted triangle strategy: grabbing a customers’ attention at the top, building anticipation in the headline and first few sentences and then taking them to the call-to-action.
 There should be plenty of white space throughout the design.
 Ensure the email is easy for customers to scan with the use of bullets or icons.

-Pifher also says that animated GIFs and social elements should be developed with every campaign as a means of expanding customer interest.
-By developing not just a single email, but also web banner ads, social posts, direct mail inserts and more, your energy utility is able to reach customers no matter which channel they prefer to use.
+Pifher also says that by developing not just a single email, but also web banner ads, social posts, direct mail inserts and more, your energy utility is able to reach customers no matter which channel they prefer to use.

 The impact of coronavirus on paperless promotions